 - Formanova, which is a cylindrical beet that grows up to 8 inches long.

 - Golden, which is carrot-colored but still tastes like the beet.
-The greens of beet vegetable are especially delicious.
+The greens of beets are especially delicious.

 - Detroit Dark Red, which is a popular variety that grows 2 ½ to 3 inches in diameter.
 This one can be grown in a wide variety of soils and temperature conditions.

 - Lutz Green Leaf, which is an unusual variety that grows up to four times the size of normal beets.

 Beets are usually red.
 This can largely be attributed to betalain, a pigment that beets contain.
 There is another variety of beets – the white beets.
 These are cooked the same way as their red cousins, but without the issues with the color (which might stain your dress at times).
 Another variety is golden beets, where the root is pale orange.
 The flesh is of a similar color – and it is firm, healthy, and sweet.
 Golden beets are low in calories and extremely rich in fiber.
-They also are a great source of potassium and calcium.
+They also are great sources of potassium and calcium.

 Beets are also consumed in the form of crystals – the juice of beets is concentrated into soluble crystals, which can be mixed with another drink and taken.
 Sugarbeet is another root crop that flourishes in temperate climates, with the growing season usually five months long.